Kawasaki Ninja ZX-25R: Description

 The bike is characterized by having a 249 cc in-line four-cylinder engine, therefore an engine with a very small volume but with a multi-cylinder fractionation.
 The engine is mounted in front of the gear and is powered by a multipoint indirect electronic injection system with DOHC distribution and 16 valves, four for each cylinder; delivers about 50 HP and can reach 17,000 rpm.
 Power can be increased to 51 HP at 15,500 rpm with the aid of an air box, with maximum torque reaching 22.9 Nm (2.3 kgm) at 14,500 rpm.

-It is produced in Indonesia and Thailand as a successor to the Ninja ZX-2R/ZXR250, which was produced between 1988 and 2004 (Malaysian market).This motorcycle was first shown at the Tokyo Motor Show in 2019, to then be launched on the Asian market on July 10, 2020.
+It is produced in Indonesia and Thailand as a successor to the Ninja ZX-2R/ZXR250, which was produced between 1988 and 2004 (until 2004 in Malaysian market).This motorcycle was first shown at the Tokyo Motor Show in 2019, to then be launched on the Asian market on July 10, 2020.

-For the 2023, it has received many updates.
+For the 2023, it has received many updates, including a new 4.3 inch TFT display panel, a preload adjustment for the front fork, (right fork leg only), smart phone connectivity via the Kawasaki Rideology App.
+There is also an RR variant, the only difference is the rear shock which uses the Showa BFRC Lite rear shock, fully adjustable with preload, rebound and compression, (the ZX-4RR and the 2021-2025 ZX-10R uses the same rear shock).